jelu/lim-plugin-zonalizer/README.md

 ```

 * `_id`: A basic counter for each result object in the set, starts at zero (0).
+  This is an additional paramter which is added by Zonalizer.
 * `args`: An object with the arguments used for the specific result.
 * `level`: The serverity of the result, see Result Levels.
 * `module`: The Zonemaster module that produced the result.